Head of Faculty: Mr J Evans

 The Art department aims to encourage the development of each child in a holistic manner.
 There are many challenging facets to Art work, even within the delivery of the subject in the earliest years of a child’s educational life.
 Art should be enjoyed as a visually and intellectually stimulating past time and encourages the observation and appreciation of many varied aspects of human life through its myriad range of historical and cultural diversity.

-Pupils are exposed to a variety of very different disciplines including drawing and painting, 3-dimensional work, graphics, textiles and photography, in theme or project form.
+Students are exposed to a variety of very different disciplines including drawing and painting, 3-dimensional work, graphics, textiles and photography, in theme or project form.
 During this work they will be required to address issues of a visual, emotional, cultural, historical, spiritual, imaginative and crafts-based nature.

 The atmosphere in the Art rooms is one of disciplined creativity and enjoyment through a wide range of curricular learning experiences.
-Good classroom practice and pupil management is essential in this subject due to its environmental and physical speciality.
-It is also a subject, where, due to its very individual nature as work is developed, the teacher and pupil are able to develop personal understanding on a one to one basis, which can be employed as a positive factor in the teacher’s guidance and expectations of individual performance.
+Good classroom practice and student management is essential in this subject due to its environmental and physical speciality.
+It is also a subject, where, due to its very individual nature as work is developed, the teacher and student are able to develop personal understanding on a one to one basis, which can be employed as a positive factor in the teacher’s guidance and expectations of individual performance.

-Head of Faculty: Jonathan Evans
+Head of Faculty: Mr Jonathan Evans

 Tracy Harper (Subject Leader)